vpinball/pinmame/src/p2k/README.md

 ## Known limitations

-* Episode I plays its music but its sound *tracks* stay silent.
-The read path, the SDRC paging and the PCM producer are all proven correct on demand, so what the game's own track numbers resolve to is a question of game state rather than of emulation.
-* All platforms are built *and run*: both games boot and render under the `PinMAME` executable built from CMake, vcproj files and lists them.
+* All platforms are built *and run*: all games boot and render under the `PinMAME` executable built from CMake, vcproj files and lists them.
 * The picture VPinMAME hands a frontend is 641 pixels wide for a 640-pixel screen.
 That extra column is `core_findSize()`'s `+ 1` and every `CORE_VIDEO` game has it - Baby Pac-Man and Granny